WladimirBec/svc/README.md

 ```
 ./bld/svc [command] [args]...

-    SVC is a small and simple wrapper around sv.
+    SVC is a small and simple alternative to sv.

 Environments: